edpro.ai

 Clean Reports

 So yeah, I definitely didn't write the above.
 Well, I did — once, years ago — but AI polished it, drew on countless hours of working with me, and did a pretty good job touching it up.
 It actually makes me sound like a bit of a badass there near the end.
-It also designed this whole website in about 13 minutes.
+It also designed this whole website in about 15 minutes.
 A lot's changing.
-For 25 years, I've tried to bring a steadying human touch — shaped alongside good people doing hard work in unsettled times.
+Here's what I keep coming back to, though: imperfection is what makes us human.
+It's how we connect — through the rough edges, the workarounds, the judgment calls that don't optimize for anything except doing right by people.
+Some of AI's relentless pursuit of perfection runs counter to that.
+I don't think the answer is to resist it.
+I think the answer is to stay close enough to the work to know when the human imperfection is the point.
+For 25 years, I've tried to bring that instinct to good people doing hard work in unsettled times.
 I think that matters more now than ever.

 Where you can see my work